Rishi Sunak should expand windfall tax on ‘excessive’ oil profits, says Alok Sharma

 Speaking before the confirmation, Mr Sharma said Charles had been “focused on this for decades … I would very much like him to be there but ultimately that is a matter between him and the government”.

-Boris Johnson loyalist Nadine Dorries, the ex-culture secretary, said Mr Sunak was “wrong not to go”, tweeting: “Global warming is the biggest crisis facing our planet and net zero create many 100s of jobs which is good for the economy.”
+Boris Johnson loyalist Nadine Dorries, the former culture secretary, said Mr Sunak was “wrong not to go”, tweeting: “Global warming is the biggest crisis facing our planet and net zero creates many 100s of jobs which is good for the economy.”

 The ban on shale gas fracking in the UK will be reinstated, Mr Sunak announced earlier this week – a move described as “incredibly positive” and “setting a good tone” by environmentalists.